-A bridge number is the SLM of the structure, written without the decimal point (i.e., MER-707-1692L&R or HIG-TR607-0168).
+A Bridge Number is the SLM of the structure, written without the decimal point (i.e., MER-707-1692L&R or HIG-TR607-0168).
 The SFN is the Structure File Number that uniquely identifies a bridge.

 Three-sided culverts must be listed as separate structures.
 Prefabricated structures with spans greater than or equal to 10 feet should be listed as structure items.
-Prefabricated structures with spans less than

-10 feet should be included with the drainage items.
+Prefabricated structures with spans less than 10 feet should be included with the drainage items.
 Work that may require a sub-contractor may have a separate summary or subsummary unless very few items are involved.
 Examples are Water Work, Lighting, Traffic Control, Traffic Signals, Landscaping, Retaining Walls and Structures.
 When a separate summary is used, a cross reference must be shown on the General Summary to the sheet numbers on which the quantities are listed.
 A separate summary is usually provided for Sanitary Sewer items, although these items may be included under Drainage if the sanitary work involves only minor adjustments.
 Building Demolished is often considered a Roadway item when only a few buildings are involved.
-Structures are divided into two categories: "under 20" and "20' and over" to facilitate collection of data for a report required by FHWA.
+Structures are divided into four categories: Structure Repair, Structure 20' Span and Under, Structure Over 20' Span, and Miscellaneous Structure to facilitate the collection of data for reports required by FHWA.

-The General Summary is required to be in an Excel format using the standard spreadsheet, GENSUM VBA AASHTOWare.xls, available on the Office of CADD and Mapping Services' CADD external webpage.
-This excel spreadsheet is used by the Department's AASHTOWare Preconstruction and SiteManager software.
-More information on the use of the GENSUM_VBA_AASHTOWare.xls spreadsheet can be found on the Office of Estimating website and in section 502.1 of the ODOT CADD Engineering Standards manual.
+The General Summary shall be required in an Excel format using the standard spreadsheet, GENSUM VBA AASHTOWare.xlsm.

+More information on the use of the GENSUM\VBA\AASHTOWare.xlsm spreadsheet can be found in Section 1307.1 and on the Office of Estimating's website.